• Conservation Education • Tour Guide/Interpretation • Visitor Information • General Assistance

 El Morro National Monument is looking for friendly, motivated people to assist our visitor services program.

-The Volunteer position(s) runs from October to mid-December.
+The Volunteer position(s) runs from early April to end of May.
 Beginning and ending dates are somewhat flexible.
 Note: one or more Volunteer positions may be filled from this announcement.

-Special projects may include, but are not limited to, rockfall and inscription monitoring, campground patrols, assistance with interpretive displays and publications, library tasks, and invasive species control.
-We are also very supportive of volunteers creating special projects based on their interests and skills.
+Special projects may include, but are not limited to, rockfall and inscription monitoring, campground patrols, assistance with interpretive displays and publications, library tasks, and assistance with special events.
+We are also very supportive of volunteers creating special projects based on their own interests and skills.

 SKILLS: Customer service experience, cash handling experience, ability to hike trails of uneven terrain including moderately steep switchbacks, and the desire to learn about El Morro.